lichen-liu/ece1754_a/report.md

 > 3. a single increment expression in the form `i=i+c`, `i=i-c`, `++i`, `--i`, `i++` or `++i`, where `c` is a compile-time constant
 > 4. the value of `i` is not changed in the loop

-Therefore, a combination of techniques is applied to check whether a loop is analyzable and find its induction variable if true.
+A combination of steps are applied to check whether a loop is analyzable and find its induction variable if true.

-At a high level, every loop, regardless it is nested or not, in the source file is checked separately.
+At a high level, every loop, regardless whether it is nested or not, in the source file is checked separately.
 Every loop is analyzed by `SageInterface::isCanonicalForLoop` first.
 Then the step of the for loop is checked for whether it is a compile-time constant.
 Lastly, the candidate induction variable is examined for any write-reference to ensure its constness in the loop.

 The `SageInterface::isCanonicalForLoop` API can check whether a for loop is canonical.
 A canonical for loop has the following definition.
 > A canonical form is defined as: